selyukin/PUI2016_se1296/HW11_se1296/README.md

 I completed this assignment using the instruction notebook, my code from homework 10, and help from Scott Smith.

 ## Assignment 2
-I collaborated with Ben Alpert, Tyler Woebkenberg, Bailey Griswold, Jonathan Geis, Sebastian Bana, Scott Smith, and Luis Fernando Melchor Fernandez.
+I collaborated with Ben Alpert, Tyler Woebkenberg, Bailey Griswold, Jonathan Geis, Sebastian Bana, Scott Smith, and Luis Fernando Melchor Fernandez on the first portion, found k-means clusters on my own, and then used Ben Alpert's code for the remainder.